 Are Stem Cell Transplants Successful?

-1. Type of Condition
+1. Type of blood cancer or disorder

-2. Age
+2. Age of the Donor

 3. Donor Match

-4. Post-Transplant Care
+4. Post Transplant Care

-5. Advances in Medical Technology
+5. Advances in Treatment

 Real Success Stories